microsoft/30daysof/.github/ISSUE_TEMPLATE/---product-feedback--share-your-product-specific-questions--comments.md

   - When I tried doing `xyz`
   - I got this error message: `error message here`
   - To reproduce the error, take these steps: `describe steps you took`
+  - (Optional) Take and share a screenshot if possible
 * `Example 2: Feature request`:
   - I want to `use case you are implementing`
   - But this product does not currently have `feature you want`